 Current Position: Associate Professor of Materials Science and Engineering, Cornell University

 Jin Suntivich is a material scientist interested in understanding surface-molecule interaction from materials science's structure-property relation principles and how such understanding can lead to a rational design of novel energy conversion and storage materials.

-As an Environmental Fellow, Jin will work with Eric Mazur of the Department of Physics and the School of Engineering and Applied Physics to control semiconductor materials for light-to-fuel conversion.
-His work will also explore the spectroscopies of surface-molecule interaction.
+As an Environmental Fellow, Jin worked with Eric Mazur of the Department of Physics and the School of Engineering and Applied Physics to control semiconductor materials for light-to-fuel conversion.
+His work also explored the spectroscopies of surface-molecule interaction.

 Eric Mazur, Department of Physics; School of Engineering